 Title I School Opportunities

-Rancho Santa Ana Botanic Garden has received limited funds to supplement the cost of transportation and/or tour fees for Title I schools that participate in RSABG School Tours and Programs.
+Through grant writing efforts, Rancho Santa Ana Botanic Garden (RSABG) may have funds to supplement the cost of transportation and/or tour fees for Title I schools that participate in RSABG Guided Tours and Programs.

 Thinking of starting a school garden or adding California native plants for beauty or habitat to your schoolyard?